r-hub/blog/content/post/2020-02-07-processx-blocked-sigchld-fix/index.md

 `SIG_IGN` with `sigaction(2)`.
 This is unlikely to be the case for us, since we saw that parallel did set up a signal handler properly.
-By searching the R source code and the source code of processx and callr for `SIG_IGN`, it is obvious that none of them sets does this.
+By searching the R source code and the source code of processx and callr for `SIG_IGN`, it is obvious that none of them does this.

 The other reason is that the `SIGCHLD` signal is blocked by the process.
 Blocking a signal means that the process tells the OS, that it is currently